Chapter 11 : Saying Good-Bye

 She listened into a conversation that the Fat Friar had with Nearly Headless Nick.
 What hadn’t been said, until he told them their fifth year, was that he watched You-Know-Who regain his body and dueled with him.
 How had he managed to survive then?

 She ducked her head again, forcing herself to take another deep breath.
 She looked over where the Weasleys and Hermione were sitting.
 Their Defense Against the Dark Arts teacher from their third year sat with them next to a lady with raven-black hair.
 Even from this distance, she could tell that Mrs. Weasley wasn’t doing well.
-And that neither Ron nor Hermione were doing well either.
+It was also easy to see that neither Ron nor Hermione were doing well either.
 Hermione was leaning into Ron, her shoulders shaking.
 Ron was patting her back awkwardly.
 She shook her head with a small, sad smile.
 When would they realize they were perfect for each other?

 She was surprised that Percy wasn’t sitting with his family.
 She had heard rumors that he had a falling out with them, though she couldn’t ever figure out exactly why.
 She started looking for him, but stopped when her neck began tingling.
 Someone was watching her.